rilical/backend/providers/xe/README.md

 ## Aggregator-Ready Implementation (April 2025)

-We have developed a new aggregator-ready implementation for XE in the `XEAggregatorProvider` class (aliased as `XEProvider` for backward compatibility).
+We have developed a new aggregator-ready implementation for XE in the `XEProvider` class (aliased as `XEProvider` for backward compatibility).
 This implementation is designed to work with a unified aggregator system and follows strict guidelines:

 ### Key Features